-Most employer directors hope that he or his employer will get more inspiration than just a check check.
-Assuage these concerns by addressing it openly.
+Most employer directors hope that he or their employer will get more inspiration than just a check.
+Assuage these concerns by addressing them openly.
 Please describe what you see in this location or company and how you can see it.

 Keeping motivation intact is a way to know what exactly do you look for in a job – factors to look for in a job.